uva-cs/cs4102-s22/syllabus.md

 * Basic Homework: Three scores are possible:  Reasonably Successful (100), Partially Successful (83), Flawed or Incomplete (0). (**Updated from original syllabus.** ) ~~Graders will review your assignments quickly to determine these scores.
 You may re-submit up until the deadline.~~ Solutions will be released after the deadline and before the exam, ~~so you may not get your score before the exam,~~ and you won't get detailed feedback on your answers.

-* Advanced Homework: These will be graded more carefully, and one of the following scores will be assigned: Excellent (100), Reasonably Successful (93), Partially Successful (83), Flawed Attempt (30), No Credit (0). (**Here's more details that were not in the original syllabus.** )  There will be a soft deadline and a hard deadline.
+* Advanced Homework: These will be graded more carefully, and one of the following scores will be assigned: Excellent (100), Reasonably Successful (93), Partially Successful (83), Flawed Attempt (30), No Credit (0). (**Here's more detail that was not in the original syllabus.** )  There will be a soft deadline and a hard deadline.
     - If you submit by the soft deadline, we will commit to giving you feedback within about a week, which will give you a few days to update your solution before the hard deadline.
     - If you submit after the soft deadline, we will try but won’t guarantee you’ll get feedback before the hard deadline.
     - You may submit solutions at most twice: once to get some feedback, and the second as your final submission.

 * Programming Assignments: The possible grades will be the same as for Advanced Homeworks.
-Grades will primarily be based on passing test-cases, but we may also review your code to make sure you've followed the problem constraints (for example, you actually implemented the algorithm we specified).
+Grades will primarily be based on passing test-cases, but we may also review your code to make sure you've followed the problem constraints (for example, you actually implemented the algorithm we specified). (**Here's is detail that was not in the original syllabus.** ) Resubmissions to GradeScope will be allowed to run against our test cases.
+If there will be any restriction on the number, it will be announced when GradeScope is set up for that assignment.

-Deadlines and policies on possible resubmissions for Advanced Homeworks and Programming Assignments will be announced when those assignments are released.
+~~Deadlines and policies on possible resubmissions for Advanced Homeworks and Programming Assignments will be announced when those assignments are released.~~

 ## Collaboration Policies for Assignments and Exams